Unfancied Malaysian stuns cycling world champion

 Glaetzer, 25, a hot favourite for sprint gold on Australia's Gold Coast, had qualified fastest and set a Commonwealth Games record of 9.583 seconds in the process.

-"That was exactly what I didn't want to happen.
-I tried to get through with minimum effort," said the beaten Australian.
+But he crashed out at the 1/8 finals stage, pipped by 0.024sec to the line, and said: "That was exactly what I didn't want to happen.
+I tried to get through with minimum effort.

 "I just needed to get my speed going, but the speed just wasn't there.
 He got the jump on me, so I'm pretty gutted.